hrishikeshvs/DodgeMaster/README.md

-# DodgeMaster

-Title: DodgeMaster - Master the Art of Dodging!
+# DodgeMaster - Master the Art of Dodging!

-Description:
+## Description
-DodgeMaster is a fast-paced 2D game where players must navigate a character to avoid incoming obstacles.
-With increasing speed and complexity, DodgeMaster offers a thrilling challenge for players of all skill levels.
-How long can you survive?
+DodgeMaster is a thrilling 2D game where players must skillfully navigate a character to avoid incoming obstacles.
+With its fast-paced gameplay and increasing complexity, DodgeMaster provides an exciting challenge suitable for players of all skill levels.
+How long can you survive in this adrenaline-pumping test of reflexes?

+## Language Used
-Language Used: Python
+Python

+## Complexity
-Complexity: Beginner to Intermediate
+Beginner to Intermediate

-How to Run:
+## How to Run

-Ensure you have Python installed on your system.
+1. Ensure Python is installed on your system.
-Install Pygame library using pip install pygame.
+2. Install the Pygame library by running the following command in your terminal or command prompt:
+3. Download the "simple_2d_game.py" file from the repository.
+4. Navigate to the directory containing the "simple_2d_game.py" file using your terminal or command prompt.
+5. Run the game by executing the following command:
-Download the "simple_2d_game.py" file from the repository.
+3. Download the "simple_2d_game.py" file from the repository.
-Open a terminal or command prompt and navigate to the directory containing the "simple_2d_game.py" file.
+4. Navigate to the directory containing the "simple_2d_game.py" file using your terminal or command prompt.
-Run the game by executing the command python simple_2d_game.py.
+5. Run the game by executing the following command:
-Use the left and right arrow keys to control the player character and avoid the falling obstacles.
-Survive as long as possible to achieve the highest score!